aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-There are four kinds of bytecode instruction: absolute jumps, relative jumps, and non-jumps with or without an argument. ('Jump' for our purposes means any instruction taking an address argument.)
+There are four kinds of bytecode instruction: absolute jumps, relative jumps, and non-jumps with or without an argument. ('Jump' for our purposes means any instruction taking a label argument.)

     class Instruction(Assembly):
         def __init__(self, opcode, arg):